joaonetocastro/vuetify-snackbar-toast/readme.md

 ```
 #### Config[optional]
 the configuration param is optional an object with some options,
-**if you're using the shorcut functions you shouldn't send the text property here**
+**if you're using the shortcut functions you shouldn't send the text property here**
 ```js
 {
   timeout: 7000, // time in microsseconds